Hack of video security company Verkada exposes footage from 150,000 connected cameras

 Verkada said they notified their customers about the hack, and that their security teams are working with an external security firm to investigate it.
 Verkada told CBS News, "We have disabled all internal administrator accounts to prevent any unauthorized access.
 Our internal security team and external security firm are investigating the scale and scope of this issue, and we have notified law enforcement."

 The FBI did not comment.
-CBS News has reached out to Tesla and Equifax but they were unavailable for comment at the time this story was published.
+CBS News has reached out to Tesla and Equinox but they were unavailable for comment at the time this story was published.

 Kottmann provided CBS News with a 5 gigabyte archive containing video and images from the hack, and described the attack as "non-technical" and not difficult to pull off.